o3de/o3de.org/content/docs/user-guide/gems/reference/aws/aws-core/configuring-credentials.md

 aws_secret_access_key=xxXXXXXXBF/2Zp9Utk/h3yCo8nvbEXAMPLEKEY
 ```

-### Option 3: Using environment variables to provide credentials
+### Option 3: Use environment variables to provide credentials
 You can also provide AWS credentials using environmental variables:

 | Variable | Description |